MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfuielementmgr-updateuielement.md

 ### -param dwUIElementId [in]

-[in] The element id to hide the UI element.
+[in] The element id to update the UI element.

 ## -returns